twonirwana/DiscordDiceBot/README.md

 ## Example RPG System Commands

-Some example for commands, please see in the detail's description below for further options
+Some example for commands, many more systems can be mapped with commands, please see in the detail's description below for further options

 #### DnD 5e